On this page:

 - the applicant’s full name, address and contact telephone number

 - the remuneration claim notice (if any) received from the trustee and the date the notice was received

 - in the case of an application by a creditor, the amount claimed to be owed to the creditor and evidence of the creditor’s debt which may include, if appropriate, evidence that the creditor’s proof of debt has been admitted by the trustee

 - the reason for the application including the particulars of the specific issue(s) giving rise to the review

 - whether a review is sought of all of the trustee’s remuneration or only part of the remuneration

 - the specific aspects of the remuneration that are disputed.
 It is not sufficient for an applicant to simply state words to the effect '…every item of work is disputed' without offering specific and detailed reasons why

 - what steps if any the applicant has taken to try to resolve the matter with the trustee and, if none were taken, why not.

-3.11 When considering an application by a creditor, AFSA Regulation and Enforcement will take into account the fact that creditors have the right to:
+3.11 When considering an application by a creditor, AFSA Enforcement and Practitioner Supervision will take into account the fact that creditors have the right to: